 - maintaining the accessibility of information as it is needed (availability), and

 - to ensure the origin of each operation (accountability).

 For each of these security disciplines organisational, administrative and technical controls are implemented and documented in such a way as to ensure that a satisfactory level of information security protection is achieved.

-The organisation’s management is ultimately responsible for the information security and therefore also for the information security management on a strategic level.
+The organisation's management is ultimately responsible for the information security and therefore also for the information security management at the strategic level.
 This responsibility includes ensuring that there are economic and personnel resources available with the right skills to be able to reach the objectives of this information security policy.

 Responsibility for operating the information security management system, which includes the identification of critical information assets, conducting of risk analyses, selecting and implementing controls and measures aimed at improving the organisations information security posture, initiating security audits and regular evaluation of information security management is delegated to the Chief Information Security Officer (CISO).